UMAprotocol/UMIPs/UMIPs/umip-157.md

 4. No obvious griefing or manipulation of the system is being performed via this proposal.

 If the proposal is deemed invalid, return 0.
 If valid, return 1.
 Note: these values are scaled by `1e18`.

+# Admin bundle proposals

+The following section describes the normal path for determining a proposed bundle's validity.
+We have to follow a slightly different path to reconstructing the bundle roots if and only if the `ConfigStore`'s admin bundle setting is set: i.e. `globalConfig(toHex("ADMIN_BUNDLE")) !== undefined`.
+If not `undefined`, then use the value of this setting to reconstruct roots.
+The config store's "ADMIN_BUNDLE" value should have three keys: `poolRebalanceLeaves`, `relayerRefundLeaves` and `slowRelayLeaves`.
+- `poolRebalanceLeaves`: `{ chainId, bundleLpFees, netSendAmounts, runningBalances, groupIndex, leafId, l1Tokens }`
+- `relayerRefundLeaves`: `{ groupIndex, amountToReturn, chainId, refundAmounts: [], leafId, l2TokenAddress, refundAddresses }`
+- `slowRelayLeaves`: `{ depositor, recipient, destinationToken, amount, originChainId, destinationChainId, realizedLpFeePct, relayerFeePct, depositId }`

+The dataworker should convert these values into merkle roots in order to reconstruct a bundle.
+As long as "ADMIN_BUNDLE" is defined, the dataworker should mark any root bundle containing these exact roots as valid, otherwise the dataworker should follow the normal path to reconstruct roots.